shahidzain67/PhD-Journal-tracking/Journal/content/Entries/Heart_Pathophysiology.md

 It is critically important to consider how cardioprotection is achieved in heart diseases because mortality and morbidity of heart diseases have increased all over the world, and the burden from the viewpoint of not only the individual patient but also social and economical aspects is increased as we begin the 21st century.

-To decrease this burden, it is essential to protect the heart against ischemic stress, and there are three different aspects to achieve cardioprotection in ischemic hearts.
+To decrease this burden, it is <mark>essential to protect the heart against ischemic stress</mark>, and there are three different aspects to achieve cardioprotection in ischemic hearts.

 <br>